scrtlabs/catalyst/docs/source/live-trading.rst

       exchange_name='bitfinex',
       live=True,
       algo_namespace='my_algo_name',
-      base_currency='btc'
+      quote_currency='btc'
   )

 Here is the breakdown of the new arguments:

 - ``live``: Boolean flag which enables live trading.
 It defaults to ``False``.
-- ``capital_base``: The amount of base_currency assigned to the strategy.
+- ``capital_base``: The amount of quote_currency assigned to the strategy.
-  It has to be lower or equal to the amount of base currency available for trading on the exchange.
+  It has to be lower or equal to the amount of quote currency available for trading on the exchange.
 For illustration, order_target_percent(asset, 1) will order the capital_base amount specified here of the specified asset.
 - ``exchange_name``: The name of the targeted exchange.
 See the